megaport/terraform-provider-megaport/README.md

 Defined Network (SDN).
 Using the Terraform provider, you can create and manage Ports, Virtual Cross Connects (VXCs), Megaport Cloud Routers (MCRs), and Partner VXCs.

-This provider is compatible with both HashiCorp Terraform and OpenTofu.
+This provider is compatible with HashiCorp Terraform, and we have tested compatibility with OpenTofu and haven't seen issues.

 The Megaport Terraform Provider is released as a tool for use with the Megaport API.